Increasing Performance with the Statement Cache

 If a data source is configured to use DRCP, the cache is cleared whenever the connection is closed by the application.
 See Database Resident Connection Pooling.

-When a data source is configured to use Application Continuity using the replay driver, the WebLogic Server statement cache size is automatically set to 0.
+When a data source is configured to use JDBC Replay Driver using the JDBC Replay Driver driver, the WebLogic Server statement cache size is automatically set to 0.

 For ease of use and to ensure caching is disabled, WebLogic Server automatically sets the statement cache size value to zero (0).